The APS merit principle

 - capacity to produce outcomes by effective performance at the level required

 - relevant personal qualities, such as honesty and integrity

 - ability to contribute to team performance.

-There are certain secondary considerations that may be taken into account if they relate to matters within the control of the applicant.
-These include a candidate's:
+In accordance with section 24(2) of the Directions, when making a selection decision, merit is the primary consideration and, if the candidates are otherwise equal on merit, secondary considerations may be taken into account if they relate to matters within the control of the candidate.
+These may include a candidate's:

 - ability to start by a particular date

 - a willingness to relocate or